dc91/RAG/README.md

 pip install chromadb openai pymupdf4llm tiktoken tomlkit tomli pandas matplotlib seaborn openpyxl tqdm joblib
 ```

+# Usage
+There is no 'main' file to run, start to finish.
+Instead, the config file decides all parameters, and you run the desired script, which will use config.py for importing settings.

 # File structure description
 packages/button
 ```